mahesh46/Appointments/README.md

   > Appointments shown in a list for Date selected.

-  > Can be used as a time table schedule app, Ten lines of text avavailable
+  > Can be used as a time table schedule app, Ten lines of text available

   > Ability to export the stored data into a .csv file, so that you can see all your appointments and reminders set in a spreadsheet.